Direct: http://www.green5.org/tcnica.html

 Email the Nicotine Anonymous world office at info@nicotine-anonymous.org for more information

-Nicotine Anonymous world home page, including list of all meetings in the world at http://www.nicotine-anonymous.org
+Nicotine Anonymous world home page, including list of all meetings in the world, including online meetings, email lists, and message boards at http://www.nicotine-anonymous.org

 Minnesota Help Page ( http://www.green5.org/minnhelp.html ) Some Minnesota web page directories of organizations for those dealing with addictions, coping with difficult situations, mental health issues, etc. 12-step and non-12-step groups.
 Also, United Way's First Call For Help.